What is Foundation Training?

 In addition to this score you can gain seven points for educational achievements in the form of additional degrees or publications.

-Applying for the Academic Foundation Programme
+Applying for the Specialised Foundation Programme

-Currently the application process for academic training is run independently by each Foundation School.
+Currently the application process for specialised training is run independently by each Foundation School.
 You will complete an extra section on your online foundation application and shortlisted candidates are invited to interview.
 Applicants can apply to up to two Units of Application.

 Each Foundation School will use slightly different interview processes and scoring systems but all will be looking for candidates to demonstrate a strong academic ability, an understanding of, and passion for the programme and the potential to develop the competencies outlined in the Academic Compendium.